MayurKasidariya/IdentityServerDemo/README.md

 - Mature Open Source
 - Free and Commercial Support

-This solution have 3 projects based on ASP.NET CORE(.NET 5.0)
+This solution has 3 projects based on ASP.NET CORE(.NET 5.0)
 1. Identity Server Configuration
 2. WebApi Project Protected with Identity Server
 3. Web Application Authentication By Open id connect

 for user authentication.

 * Authorization Code flow - This is the recommended approach to OpenId Connect authentication.
-It will redirect the user to a Identity Server login page before returning to your app.
+It will redirect the user to an Identity Server login page before returning to your app.
 See `Startup.cs` for configuring this approach.
-* Open Id connect authentication is authenticate based on identity server, In identity server we have defined clients with client Id and client secret password see IdentityServerDemo - Config.cs
+* Open Id connect authentication is authenticate based on identity server, In identity server, we have defined clients with client Id and client secret password see IdsConfig - Config.cs

-This app also includes an example of obtaining an OAuth2 `access_token` for use in accessing the APIs The `Weather` route in the `Controllers/HomeController.cs` demonstrates how to use that token to fetch a list of wheather data that are accessible by a user and then provides a way to launch the apps in `Views/Home/Weather.cshtml`.
+This app also includes an example of obtaining an OAuth2 `access_token` for use in accessing the APIs The `Weather` route in the `Controllers/HomeController.cs` demonstrates how to use that token to fetch a list of weather data that are accessible by a user and then provides a way to launch the apps in `Views/Home/Weather.cshtml`.

 # How to Setup Identity Server
 ### 1. IdsConfig Project